BerlinVagrant/vagrant-dns/PLATFORM_SUPPORT.md

 Platform Support
 ================

-Vagrant-DNS only supports OS X at the moment.
-This has 2 main reasons:
+Vagrant-DNS was originally developed for macOS (or Mac OS X back in the time).
+This had 2 main reasons:

-1) All main developers are on OS X and have no good idea how to properly implement such a system for other OSes.
-Also, OS X makes it incredibly easy to do what vagrant-dns does.
+1) All main developers are on macOS and have no good idea how to properly implement such a system for other OSes.
+Also, macOS makes it incredibly easy to do what vagrant-dns does.

 2) We spoke to multiple Linux and Windows-Developers and found that a half-baked implementation of people not invested at the respective platform as a _convenient development_ platform is only harmful and might at worst mess with users systems in unintended ways.
 None of them have supplied us with a proper way to implement this.

+Vagrant-DNS just recently gained support for Linux, more specificity systemd with resolved.

-That said, we will happily accept any patches and want to encourage platform support beyond OS X, including ensuring further development of those solutions.
+That said, we will happily accept any patches and want to encourage platform support beyond macOS, including ensuring further development of those solutions.
 Some of the groundwork for this has been layed.
 It might not be 100% finished, but we happily apply any changes necessary.

 This document aims to be a guide to implementing support for other platforms.